-In my examples above, if a parent wants to move from Mesa to Scottsdale or from Mesa to Glendale, regardless of the reason, he or she must give the non-moving parent sixty days notice of his or her intent to move with the chidren.
+In my examples above, if a parent wants to move from Mesa to Scottsdale or from Mesa to Glendale, regardless of the reason, he or she must give the non-moving parent sixty days notice of his or her intent to move with the children.
 The parent will then be required to provide the reason for the move, but must also file a copy of the notice with the family court and provide the court a reason for the move.
 Following proper receipt of the notice, the non-moving parent would have thirty days to object to the move.
 This also would require the filing of an objection with the court.
 If an objection with the court is filed by the non-moving parent, the moving parent then has to file a Petition to Relocate and the court gets to decide.

 As with most statutory changes, there are pros and cons.
-Here, the clear design of the proposed changes are to make sure that non-moving parent’s parenting rights (including visitation) are disturbed as little as possible; at least not without the non-moving parent having a say in the decision to relocate.
+Here, the clear design of the proposed changes is to make sure that non-moving parents’ parenting rights (including visitation) are disturbed as little as possible; at least not without the non-moving parent having a say in the decision to relocate.
 There are some good reasons for this.
-For example, a move across town can have implications on things such as parenting time and participation in activities by the non-moving parent.
+For example, a move across town can have implications for things such as parenting time and participation in activities by the non-moving parent.
 A trip across the Phoenix metro area can take an hour or more each way.
 This time can seriously impact a visitation schedule that involves one-week night per week with the non-custodial parent.
 It can affect the non-moving parent’s ability to take part in school events or extracurricular activities.
 The proposed changes favor a non-custodial parent’s rights and ability to participate as much as possible in the parenting of the children.

-I think the 100 mile rule is as reasonable a solution to the problem of relocation as currently exists.
+I think the 100-mile rule is as reasonable a solution to the problem of relocation as currently exists.
 Although a move across town may be inconvenient for the non-moving parent, it can be workable.
 Perhaps changes that require the moving spouse to incur more of the inconvenience, such as transportation to the non-moving spouse for parenting time would be more reasonable.
 I think there are a number of other solutions to the problem of protecting a non-moving parent’s visitation time than potentially locking a single parent into a geographical location that only benefits one person (the non-moving parent) in the family.

 In my opinion, the proposed statutory changes have the potential to create far more problems than they solve.
-In the long run SB 1072 will likely result in more fights, more legal expenses and more court costs.
+In the long run, SB 1072 will likely result in more fights, more legal expenses, and more court costs.
 I encourage anyone who may be affected by these statutory changes to make sure their state representatives know how you feel about these proposed changes.
 If you would like to review the text of the proposed changes to the statute, you can view them here.